 The principal components of David Bohm’s theory:

-I. Holomovement: A quantum field (QF), which is nonlocal and a unified and integrated whole.
-Imbued with consciousness, intelligence and meaning.
+I. Holomovement: A quantum field (QF), which is nonlocal and a unified an integrated whole imbued with consciousness, intelligence and meaning.

 C. Implicate Order arises from quantum potential (Q) and is the source of creativity and material forms.